MicrosoftDocs/win32/desktop-src/SecCrypto/envelopeddata-content.md

-﻿---
+---
-Description: 'Sets or retrieves the plaintext content of a message to be enveloped.
-This is the default property.' ms.assetid: '7927321f-fbda-45e0-9b9f-c10ecd3a98b1'
+Description: Sets or retrieves the plaintext content of a message to be enveloped.
+This is the default property. ms.assetid: 7927321f-fbda-45e0-9b9f-c10ecd3a98b1
-title: 'EnvelopedData.Content property'
+title: EnvelopedData.Content property
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # EnvelopedData.Content property